-- The date and timescale of the investigation. - A summary of the complaint received. - A summary of the investigation process undertaken. - The evidence collected and considered. - The details of any evidence requested but not produced or unavailable. - The names of all people interviewed during the investigation meeting(s). - The details of any anonymised statements submitted and considered. - A summary of the investigation findings, to include: - A summary of evidence collated during the investigation meeting(s). - The established facts, based on evidence collated. - A summary of any mitigating circumstances or factors - A concluding statement, including the investigator's decision to uphold, uphold in part or to dismiss the complaint. - Any recommendations arising from the investigation. - Any further right of appeal.
+- The name and role of the investigating governor. - The date and timescale of the investigation. - A summary of the complaint received. - A summary of the investigation process undertaken. - The evidence collected and considered. - The details of any evidence requested but not produced or unavailable. - The names of all people interviewed during the investigation meeting(s). - The details of any anonymised statements submitted and considered. - A summary of the investigation findings, to include: - A summary of evidence collated during the investigation meeting(s). - The established facts, based on evidence collated. - · A summary of any mitigating circumstances or factors - A concluding statement, including the investigator's decision to uphold in part or to dismiss the complaint. - Any recommendations arising from the investigation. - Any further right of appeal.